Ankitraghav000/Implementation-Journalfor-Git-Workflow-/README.md

 ### 4. Multiple Branch Creation and Commit Flow
 The script loops, allowing the user to create more branches, make changes in the selected files, and commit the changes for each branch.
 ```
+# Step 4: Option to create another branch and edit
 while true; do
     echo "Do you want to create another branch? (y/n)"
     read -r create_another_branch